danielmoi/command-line-tute/resources.md

 - Unix Stackexchange https://unix.stackexchange.com/
 ## Tips

+- Don't feel intimidated!
+There's a LOT to learn about the command line, but learning just the basics is incredibly useful
-- for commands that have "from" and "to" locations (eg. `cp`, `ln`, etc), remember that the order of these arguments is ALPHABETICAL
+- For commands that have "from" and "to" locations (eg. `cp`, `ln`, etc), remember that the order of these arguments is ALPHABETICAL
   - source > target (S ...
 T)
   - from > to (F ...
 T)

-- tab completion is your friend!
+- Tab completion is your friend!

-- use the `man` command to find out more about a command
+- Use the `man` command to find out more about a command
   ```
   $ man curl
   ```

-- use the `--help` flag to find out more about a command
+- Use the `--help` flag to find out more about a command
   ```
   $ docker --help
   ```